yxu233/Bergles_cell_tracking_semi_auto/1_CNN_training_and_testing_PYTHON/README_Tigers_install_for_CNN.txt

 4) The analysis should then start and the outputs will be placed in a new folder within the selected folders ending in "_analytic_results"

+Additional notes:
+- files will be overwritten if the output folder name is not changed on a repeated run of the same data

 That's it!
 Then you can open up MATLAB and use the manual correction script to loop through the data and correct as needed.